 The second graph shows industrial production since 1967.

-The increase in industrial production was at the consensus forecast - however July was revised down, and capacity utilization was below consensus.
+The increase in industrial production and increase in capacity utilization were above consensus.

 Posted by Calculated Risk on 6/14/2019 09:29:00 AM